SauhaardW/FitHub/doc/backend-doc.md

     Takes a likeStatus parameter and a workoutID and updates the user's like status on a workoutID
 - `GET /api/get-like-ratio`
     Takes a workoutID and responds with the like ratio details for that workout
+- `POST /api/stats`
+    Adds a new body statistic for the user.
+Expects the statistic name and value in the body.

 #### Exercise
 - `GET /api/exercise/filter`